Forge Building Company Logo

 Does your facility offer coffee and tea, or chilled water for customers?
 How about free Wi-Fi to help them while they’re between houses (and internet providers)?
 Other value-added services could include:

-• If customers are moving houses, they might need help with redirecting mail or reconnecting electricity.
+• If customers are moving houses, they might need help redirect mail or reconnect electricity.
 Provide quick links to a “Moving house cheat sheet” (printed and/or on your website), or copies of reconnection paperwork from relevant suppliers.

 • If customers are renovating, offer details of local tradespeople for various related services – again, on a cheat sheet or similar.